barulicm/CPPGraphSearch/README.md

 GraphSearch
 ==============

 A C++ implementation of common graph/tree search algorithms.
-Currently includes: DFS, BFS, and A*

 You can see full documentation at http://barulicm.github.io/CPPGraphSearch.